 Not only is automating your finances not very efficient and makes you lose control, but it could also be dangerous.

 First of all, if you automate your finances a lot, you will almost not look at your bank accounts.
 Many people are actually advocating for a set-and-forget strategy with money automation.
-But this is an incredibly bad advice.
+But this is incredibly bad advice.
 If you are the victim of financial fraud, it may take you much longer to find about it.
 Generally, it is easier to resolve financial fraud if you detect it as fast as possible.

 There is another reason why automating your finances may be dangerous.
 If you automate your finances, you have to base everything on your income date.
 Then what happens if your salary gets one or two days late?
 All your other payments are going to start even if you do not have money to pay them.
 In the best case, nothing happens.
 But depending on your account, you could end up in negative.
-This means heavy interest on the negative amount.
+This means paying heavy interest on the negative amount.
 If it is not being paid, you may also not see that it did not go through.
 That means you risk getting late.

 It is often too complicated